python/cpython/Doc/extending/extending.rst

 Most functions that return a reference to an object pass on ownership with the reference.
-In particular, all functions whose function it is to create a new object, such as :cfunc:`PyInt_FromLong` and :cfunc:`Py_BuildValue`, pass ownership to the receiver.
+In particular, all functions whose function it is to create a new object, such as :c:func:`PyInt_FromLong` and :c:func:`Py_BuildValue`, pass ownership to the receiver.
 Even if the object is not actually new, you still receive ownership of a new reference to that object.
-For instance, :cfunc:`PyInt_FromLong` maintains a cache of popular values and can return a reference to a cached item.
+For instance, :c:func:`PyInt_FromLong` maintains a cache of popular values and can return a reference to a cached item.

-Many functions that extract objects from other objects also transfer ownership with the reference, for instance :cfunc:`PyObject_GetAttrString`.
+Many functions that extract objects from other objects also transfer ownership with the reference, for instance :c:func:`PyObject_GetAttrString`.
 The picture is less clear, here, however, since a few common routines are exceptions:
-:cfunc:`PyTuple_GetItem`, :cfunc:`PyList_GetItem`, :cfunc:`PyDict_GetItem`, and
+:c:func:`PyTuple_GetItem`, :c:func:`PyList_GetItem`, :c:func:`PyDict_GetItem`, and
-:cfunc:`PyDict_GetItemString` all return references that you borrow from the tuple, list or dictionary.
+:c:func:`PyDict_GetItemString` all return references that you borrow from the tuple, list or dictionary.

-The function :cfunc:`PyImport_AddModule` also returns a borrowed reference, even though it may actually create the object it returns: this is possible because an owned reference to the object is stored in ``sys.modules``.
+The function :c:func:`PyImport_AddModule` also returns a borrowed reference, even though it may actually create the object it returns: this is possible because an owned reference to the object is stored in ``sys.modules``.

-When you pass an object reference into another function, in general, the function borrows the reference from you --- if it needs to store it, it will use :cfunc:`Py_INCREF` to become an independent owner.
-There are exactly two important exceptions to this rule: :cfunc:`PyTuple_SetItem` and :cfunc:`PyList_SetItem`.
+When you pass an object reference into another function, in general, the function borrows the reference from you --- if it needs to store it, it will use :c:func:`Py_INCREF` to become an independent owner.
+There are exactly two important exceptions to this rule: :c:func:`PyTuple_SetItem` and :c:func:`PyList_SetItem`.
 These functions take over ownership of the item passed to them --- even if they fail!
-(Note that :cfunc:`PyDict_SetItem` and friends don't take over ownership --- they are "normal.")
+(Note that :c:func:`PyDict_SetItem` and friends don't take over ownership --- they are "normal.")

 When a C function is called from Python, it borrows references to its arguments from the caller.
 The caller owns a reference to the object, so the borrowed reference's lifetime is guaranteed until the function returns.
-Only when such a borrowed reference must be stored or passed on, it must be turned into an owned reference by calling :cfunc:`Py_INCREF`.
+Only when such a borrowed reference must be stored or passed on, it must be turned into an owned reference by calling :c:func:`Py_INCREF`.

 The object reference returned from a C function that is called from Python must be an owned reference --- ownership is transferred from the function to its